onflow/sc-eng-gaming/README.md

 Before getting into the contract level details, let's first cover the basic gameplay setup defined here.
 The idea is that two players engage in a single round of Rock, Paper, Scissors where Rock > Scissors > Paper > Rock > ... and so on.

 A `Match` is mediated only by the contract logic, Capabilities, and conditions.
 While Match resources & win/loss records are stored in the contract account, the game is otherwise peer-to-peer.
-Once a `Match` has been created, the players submit their `NFT`s so that the game can record the match win/loss history of that `NFT`.
+Once a `Match` has been created, the players escrow their `NFT`s so that the game can record the match win/loss history of that `NFT`.
 After both moves have been submitted, a winner is decided, win/loss results are recorded, and the `NFT`s are returned to their owners.

 Now let's go over what that looks like in the contract.
 In broad strokes for a two-player `Match`, each `GamePlayer` maintains a mapping of `Match.id` to `MatchLobbyActions` and another of `Match.id` to `MatchPlayerActions`.